Get a free, no obligation personal loan quote with rates as low as 9.90%

 Keep Your Outstanding Balance Low

-As previously mentioned, your credit card can also affect your debt-to-credit ratio (aka credit utilization ratio).
-Your debt-to-credit ratio is a common factor when determining your credit scores and refers to the amount of money you spend relative to your credit limit.
+As previously mentioned, your credit card can also affect your debt-to-credit ratio.
+This is a common factor used to determine your credit scores and refers to the amount of money you spend relative to your credit limit.
 Generally, the higher this ratio is, the more likely it can negatively impact your scores.

 Ideally, lenders like to see a ratio of 30% or lower.
-Keeping it under this threshold will show that you are not overextending yourself more than what you’re comfortable with.
+Keeping it under this threshold will show that you’re not overextending yourself more than what you’re comfortable with.
 You can achieve this by either limiting your spending or by making multiple bill payments within the same billing cycle.

 Don’t Cancel Your Card Unless You Need To

-If you close a credit card, keep in mind that it can reduce the average age of your credit accounts.
-The longer you keep these credit card accounts open, the higher your average credit account age will be which can positively impact your credit scores.
+The longer you keep these credit card accounts open, the higher your average credit account age will be, which can positively impact your credit scores.
+If you close a credit card, however, this can reduce the average age of your credit accounts.

 So, if you’re opening up credit cards to take advantage of promotional deals only to close out your account soon after, you could be doing your credit scores more harm than good.
-By consistently using your credit cards over a long period of time, you’ll be able to build a long credit history.
+By consistently using your credit cards over a long period, you’ll be able to build a long credit history.

 Bottom Line